 PMP Certification Cost

-It is highly improbable that you would be spending more than USD 2900 for getting the credential.
-So, let us consider USD 2900 as the cost of doing the PMP certification for doing our CBA.
+Whatever may your peculiar situation may be; it is highly improbable that you would need to spend anything more than USD 2900 for getting the credential.
+So, let us do CBA considering USD 2900 as the total cost of PMP certification.

 Salary Benefit Of PMP Certification